What we do

 - Identifying experts on nanotechnology for a panel discussion and you would like to know who has funding in this area.

 - Reviewing trends for activity with a specific funder to set baselines for goal setting.

 - Finding eligible early career faculty that may be interested in applying to the NSF CAREER award.

 - Receiving a summary of your own sponsored activity to see if the data was correctly entered before the promotion and tenure process.

-- Obtaining a Tableau graphic that summarizes current MU funding from a specific sponsor or within a specific college, school or department.
+- Obtaining a Power BI graphic that summarizes current MU funding from a specific sponsor or within a specific college, school or department.